adamlglover/Scorpion/LINEUP.md

 [Data Shift Technology](#data-shift-technology)      | no   |

 ###### Special Registers
-The cjhart below holds all the special registers that reside inside the CPU.
+The chart below holds all the special registers that reside inside the CPU.

 Name   | Parameters | Description
 ------ | ---------- | -----------